 Failure Types Just as with character injuries, the listed effects for a degree of failure replace the effects of all lesser degrees of the same type.

-Any failure that inflicts a loss of SPD does not immediately reduce the vehicle's Speed Class, if applicable; the vehicle can coast until the beginning of its next turn, when it must adhere to the SC allowed by its new SPD.
+beginning of its next turn, when it must adhere to the SC allowed by

-Mobility Failure This failure compromises the aircraft's means of propulsion - for example, a land vehicle's tracks, legs, or hover field, or an aircraft's propeller, wing blades, or arcjet vents.
+Mobility Failure This failure compromises the aircraft's means of propulsion - for example, a land vehicle's wheels, tracks, legs, or hover field, or an aircraft's propeller, wing blades, or arcjet vents.

 1st-degree: SPD is reduced to 75%.
 An aircraft's PWR is also reduced to 75%.